Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 Curling Wand Review

 What it is and who it’s for

-A clipless, interchangeable curling wand set with three ceramic barrels that create different curl patterns.
-Far-infrared heat and negative ions aim to smooth the cuticle for shiny results while reducing hot spots.
-It is a strong pick if you want salon-style curls without owning three separate tools.
+A clipless, interchangeable curling wand set with three ceramic barrels to create different curl patterns.
+The brand’s far-infrared heat and negative-ion technology are designed to help heat more evenly for a smoother, shinier finish.
+It’s a smart choice if you want salon-style variety without buying three separate tools.

 Best for